PennLINC/keller-networks/README.md

 # keller-networks
 This is the codebase for the following study:

-Keller, A. S., Pines, A. R., Sydnor, V. J., Cui, Z., Bertolero, M. A., Barzilay, R., Alexander-Bloch, A. F., Byington, N., Chen, A., Conan, G. M., Davatzikos, C., Feczko, E., Hendrickson, T., Houghton, A., Larsen, B., Li, H., Miranda-Dominguez, O., Roalf, D. R., Perrone, A., Shanmugan, S., Shetty, A., Shinohara, R. T., Fan, Y., Fair, D. A*, & Satterthwaite, T. D.* (2023) Personalized functional brain network topography predicts individual differences in youth cognition.
+Keller, A. S., Pines, A. R., Shanmugan, S., Sydnor, V. J., Cui, Z., Bertolero, M. A., Barzilay, R., Alexander-Bloch, A. F., Byington, N., Chen, A., Conan, G. M., Davatzikos, C., Feczko, E., Hendrickson, T., Houghton, A., Larsen, B., Li, H., Miranda-Dominguez, O., Roalf, D. R., Perrone, A., Shetty, A., Shinohara, R. T., Fan, Y., Fair, D. A*, & Satterthwaite, T. D.* (2023) Personalized functional brain network topography is associated with individual differences in youth cognition.
 Accepted at Nature Communications.

 This code is used to conduct analyses in ABCD data relating personalized functional network (PFN) functional topography to cognition, as a replication and extension of Cui et al. 2020.